ehperminute/synthetic-geo-data/README.md

 See [README_es.md](README_es.md) for a Spanish translation.

-**Short**: Synthetic data project that generates student trajectories, simulates dropout risk, builds a small relational database, fits an interpretable predictive model, and maps risk by neighborhood.
+**Short**: Synthetic data project that generates student trajectories, simulates dropout risk and maps risk by neighborhood.

 This repository demonstrates a reproducible data workflow combining synthetic data generation, geospatial processing, predictive modeling, and visualization.
 It is designed to be run in **Google Colab** (no local installation required).